 Big Pelf is small, Few hits at all (Clapclapclapclap) Deep in the heart of Texas!

-One of the enjoyable byproducts of the Mets winning Wednesday night, New York batter getting hit by a pitch.
-The batter was Daryl Boston, and I remember that game well, though I hadn’t thought about Daryl Boston in years.
-He was a Mets fan’s consolation prize after Darryl Strawberry, my… Read More →
+One of the enjoyable byproducts of the Mets winning Wednesday night, Homer At The Bat-style, was that it allowed us to recall the only other time in Mets history a game ended with a New York batter getting hit by a pitch.
+The batter was Daryl Boston, and I remember… Read More →

 Fantastic news, as the Mets announced after the game that David Wright has been cleared to resume baseball activities, instead of having surprise surgery, as has been the trend lately.
 Figure you won’t see Wright until the All Star break assuming no setback.
 But to reiterate, Daniel Murphy ought to… Read More →